SAP-samples/ui5-typescript-tutorial/exercises/ex7/README.md

 	}
 	```

 	The base class from which to inherit is called `Element`.
 This can again lead to confusion with the HTML DOM class `Element`.
 So make sure to import the superclass type `from "sap/ui/core/Element"`.
 It does not matter how you name the imported type: it could be named `Element`, like you did with `Event` in the previous exercises, but to avoid confusion for readers of the code, one can alternatively also name it `UI5Element`, as done here.
+The other thing imported from the `sap/ui/core/Element` module is the `MetadataOptions` type, which describes the structure of the metadata.
+This not only gives type checking and code completion for this structure, but also prevents issues when inheriting from this Element.
+It is available since UI5 1.110.0.

 	Note how the class definition is modern JavaScript class syntax, just like used before in the controllers and in `Component.ts`.
 Here you can also see how to specify the control API metadata as a *static readonly* property.